 Any business that does not encourage teamwork is bound to fail.
 Teamwork is one of the best ways of increasing productivity in the workplace.
 This is due to the fact that there are generally greater levels of input and more ideas as a result of working together.

 The one thing that reduces an employee’s morale is working on the same mundane tasks, each and every day, over an extended period of time.
 Although managers assign employees tasks that they are competent in, it is wise to limit the monotonous work by rotating your employees for example.

 For any construction business, it is important to ensure the right equipment is available and that the equipment is safe to operate.
 A situation may arise where a machine requires repair, but the tools needed to complete the repairs are not available, or worse, the employee attempts to use the broken machine to maintain the schedule.
 By ensuring the right equipment is available and properly maintained, employees will be able to perform their jobs safely and effectively.

 What many construction employers fail to realize is that feedback forms the foundation of any growing construction business.
 It offers the ability to provide regular, helpful responses to the employees in a manner that helps to encourage, rather than discourage them.
 Feedback should also be framed in a positive and constructive manner, so the employee can understand specific areas where they can improve.

 As a manager, you have the role of leading and supervising your employees.
-When you take it upon yourself to always complete every single task, it takes away the power and ability from your employees.
+When you take it upon yourself to always complete every single task, it takes away the power and ability of your employees.
 In order to expand your managerial control, it is wise to delegate tasks to your employees.
-This will offer them growth opportunities, and it will demonstrate your trust in them to complete the job correctly as well as increasing their ownership of the task.
+This will offer them growth opportunities, and it will demonstrate your trust in them to complete the job correctly as well as increase their ownership of the task.